 In Diablo 4 your character has many stats -- some of them help you survive, while others help you kill enemies faster.
-There's also a number of utility stats that can increasing your movement speed, reducing recourse costs, or reduce cooldowns of your skills and more.
-In this article we dive into specifics of many different stats, what they do, and how to get them.
+There's also a number of utility stats that can increase your movement speed, reduce resource costs, reduce cooldowns of your skills and more.
+In this article we dive into specifics of many different stats, what they do, and how to obtain them.

 Core Stats

-- Sorcerer: 10 Intelligence, 8 Willpower, 7 Strength, and Dexterity
+• Sorcerer and Necromancer: 10 Intelligence, 8 Willpower, 7 Strength and Dexterity

 Every time you level up you gain +1 to every Core Stat.
-In addition you can get individual Core Stat rolls on your Armor pieces and +All Stats rolls on Jewelry.
-Finally, you can get +2 to one of Core Stats from certain Altars of Lilith.
+In addition, you can get individual Core Stat rolls on your Armor pieces and +All Stats rolls on Jewelry.
+Finally, you can get +2 to one of the Core Stats from certain Altars of Lilith.

 Core Stats always give the following bonuses: